 Concentrates or ‘ready-to-use’

-For very small scale jobs consider ready-to-use packs as the nozzle design on these is inadequate for treating a large area.
+For small scale jobs consider ready-to-use packs.
+In many cases the nozzle design on these is really only adequate for treating a small area though some now have pump action and can be used on larger areas.
 There is an extremely low risk to gardeners from diluted chemicals, and the slight hazard of garden chemicals comes mainly from the concentrate.

 For garden chemicals and other plant protection products currently available to gardeners see: